A tale of three homotopies: Concordance and operadic homotopy

 \subsection{Convergent homotopy retracts: a toy example}

-Na\"ively, it is natural to assume that the chain complex of an interval should play the crucial role in defining homotopies algebraically.
+Na\"ively, it is natural to assume that the \v{C}ech chain complex $C_\bullet([0,1])$ of the interval should play a crucial role in defining homotopies algebraically.
 However, our constructions rather use the de Rham complex, or its linear dual.
-To repair this discrepancy, we shall contract the graded dual of the de Rham complex onto its subcomplex isomorphic to the complex of chains.
-The cost of it is that some higher structures emerge.
+To repair this discrepancy, we shall contract the graded dual of the de Rham complex $\Omega^\vee$ onto its subcomplex isomorphic to $C_\bullet([0,1])$.
+The cost of that is that some higher structures emerge.
 In \cite{CG}, Cheng and Getzler performed the dual computation, exhibiting a homotopy commutative algebra structure on the cochain complex.
 In \cite{BM1,BM2}, Buijs and Murillo compute the transferred coalgebra, working however with the full linear dual, not the graded one.
-As a consequence, they have to invoke computations with formulas for which the end result makes perfect sense, but intermediate computations go outside the universe of coalgebras, since they involve completions of various coalgebras involved (those formulas are very close to duals of those in~\cite{CG}).
+As a consequence, they have to invoke computations with formulae for which the end result makes perfect sense, but intermediate computations go outside the universe of coalgebras, since they involve completions of various coalgebras involved (those formulae are very close to duals of those in~\cite{CG}).
 We shall aim to make their computations completely rigorous, obtaining a ``converging'' sequence of homotopy retracts that produce a hierarchy of transferred structures on various constructions involving the chain complex of the interval, which ``stabilize at $\infty$'' and produce various meaningful higher structures.
 Let us be more precise about it.

 Let us denote by $\Omega^\vee_{(N)}$ the linear span of the elements $\alpha_{j}$ with $j\ge N$ and $\beta_{j}$ with $j\ge N-1$.
 The subspaces $\Omega^\vee_{(N)}$ form a decreasing filtration of $\Omega$ with $\bigcap_N\Omega^\vee_{(N)}=0$, and are compatible with the coproduct in the sense that